These bulls would run across the pen a half hour ago, now they are under the control of a boy and becoming calm and responsive.

 Some of the values of Bud Williams Stockmanship to Grazing Associations or ranches grazing public lands

-5) Placing cattle, eliminating bunch quitters and riparian loafers, reduces or eliminates need for consultants for monitoring-riders could easily do routine monitoring-as they will be meeting in season riparian use triggers.
-Savings highly variable but with larger ranches could be $20,000-$40,000/yr
+6) Placing cattle, eliminating bunch quitters and riparian loafers, reduces or eliminates the need for consultants for monitoring-riders could easily do routine monitoring-as they will be meeting in season riparian use triggers.

-7) Grazing associations stay on range 10 days longer saving $30,000 in hay costs
+8) Grazing associations stay on range 10 days longer on average

 SUMMARY